JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 Provide the `expect` declaration for the `randomUUID()` function in the shared code and its `actual` implementations for each platform – Android and iOS – in the corresponding source sets.
 You can learn more about [connecting to platform-specific APIs](connect-to-platform-specific-apis.md).

-1. Remove the `java.util.UUID` from the common code:
+1. Remove the `java.util.UUID` class from the common code:

     ```kotlin
    val fakeUser = LoggedInUser(randomUUID(), "Jane Doe")
    ```

-1. Create a `Utils.kt` file in the `shared/src/commonMain` and provide the `expect` declaration:
+1. Create a `Utils.kt` file in the `shared/src/commonMain` directory and provide the `expect` declaration:

     ```kotlin
     package com.jetbrains.simplelogin.shared